hegemcode/Endure-DiscordBot/README.md

 </p>
 <h2>Running</h2></hr>
 <p>
-    Before the first run you will need to create an <i>SuperSecretKeys.json</i> file.
-A bot token is required.
+    Before the first run you will need to create an <i>SuperSecretKeys.json</i> file and add your bot token.
 To start the bot just run <i>node index.js</i>.
 </p>